Common Underfloor Heating Myths

 This is a common misconception.
 Although underfloor heating will only be on when needed, a good underfloor heating system can give hours of even heat throughout your space.
 Therefore, it can feel like your underfloor heating is always on; however it is off, and the heat is just evenly spread.

 The first time you use your underfloor heating, it can take a few hours; however, using the proper controls can prevent this.
 Most screed systems can take 1 – 2 hours to heat a room; however, they can evenly spread heat for several hours.
 Therefore, many advise you to set your controls on and off before they are required.

-Underfloor Heating In Older Homes Is Difficult To Install
+It Is Difficult To Install

 If you have your underfloor heating installed by an experienced installer, then installing your underfloor heating is easy.
 Professional installers take care of the whole installation process, taking the stress away from the homeowner.
 In addition, using the correct tools and techniques within a short period makes installing underfloor heating easy in older homes.

-Underfloor Heating Can’t Be Used With Certain Floor Types
+Can’t Be Used With Certain Floor Types

+This is another popular underfloor heating myth.
 Many assume underfloor heating can’t be used with carpet or wooden flooring.
 However, this is a false misconception.
 According to the Carpet Foundation, research shows that underfloor heating works with carpets and doesn’t affect the efficiency of underfloor heating.
 In addition, wooden flooring is also suitable for underfloor heating, and when using engineered wood floors combined with underfloor heating, it creates an ideal stylish and warm home!